Break-even

 What is Break-even?

-Break-even is the point where a business generates enough revenue to cover all its costs.
-At break-even, profit is zero—you are neither losing money nor earning extra yet.
+Break-even is the point where a business earns enough revenue to cover all its costs.

 Why does Break-even matter?

-• Shows the minimum sales required to avoid losses
+• Shows minimum sales required to avoid losses.

 How does Break-even work?